 For some period of time after the shock of the 2016 elections, I shifted to writing in a socio-political vein, trying to see more deeply into the currents that were sweeping around us.
 After a while I realized that I was throwing sand into a sandstorm.
 Much of what I was saying found its way into the world through others’ voices.
 I kept what I thought were the best pieces on my blog, but withdrew from societal commentary.

-Here’s a synopsis of this first novel, Earth Island Rising – available on Amazon soon:
+Here’s a synopsis of my earlier novel, Earth Island Rising:

 Journalist Elise Rubin has forged a successful career despite grief, loneliness, and an emotionally demanding marriage.
 When she undertakes a new project to explore a lost civilization in the Midwest, she is drawn by dreams and visions into the mysterious spaces between ordinary American towns and cities.
 Yet others have arrived before her, seeking to exploit the magic of the ancient places for questionable purposes.
 She is pursued by the living and the dead – the living who want to stop her, and the dead who see her as their champion — and their portal.

 The mysterious lost civilization is real: the Adena-Hopewell culture of the Ohio River region two millennia ago.
-You get to learn about that too!
+An opportunity to learn about that too!

 Other parts of this site include my 2016-2018 blog (you can read it here) which was largely a response to American political developments; and my bio and information about other writings on a variety of subjects, particularly in the fields of American religious history and Jewish spirituality (click here).